craigerskine/wisconsinmusic.net/content/interviews/don-barnes-38-special.md

 **WM:**
 Your charity concert in *Green Bay* also features *Warrant* and *REO Speedwagon*.
 Have you ever shared a stage with either band before?

 > **DB:** Yes, we've shared many stages with *REO* through the years.
-We were the support act for the &lt;i&gt;Hi Infidelity&lt;/i&gt; tour when they were the biggest band in the world back in the eighties.
+We were the support act for the _Hi Infidelity_ tour when they were the biggest band in the world back in the eighties.
 So we are looking forward to it.
 Like I said, it wasn't in our plan to be doing this with our tour schedule.
 But we found out about all the great charities involved in this show and we had to do it!

 **WM:**
 What's on the horizon for *38 Special*?